supertestnet/bitpac/README.md

 - [x] Learn why I sometimes need to reload the page and fix it so I don't
 - [x] Fix the issue where a voter can make proposals vanish by denying them many times
 - [ ] Display a countdown on each proposal for when it disappears
+- [ ] Allow bitpacs to require a contribution of a certain amount in order to make a proposal
 - [ ] Let keyholders transfer or sell their voting rights

 ![](https://supertestnet.github.io/bitpac/bitpac.png)